arunkumar-mourougappane/emby-assistant/icon/README.md

 ## License

-Icons are part of the Emby Helper project and follow the same MIT License.
+Icons are part of the Emby Assistant project and follow the same MIT License.